ChristianIsaacRoy/UnityStyleGuide/README.md

 ### 5.3 Use Empty Game Objects as Folders

 Organize game objects into folders using empty game objects.
 Try to maintain a balanced hierarchy, having a hierachy that is too shallow/deep will effect performance.

+<a name="5.4"></a>
+### 5.4 Every Scene is Runnable

+A scene should work by playing it from the editor without having to get there through another scene.

 <a name="6"></a>
 ## 6. Meshes / .obj / .fbx